What is Alexandrium?

 In the past, DBCA has investigated different approaches to control algal blooms.
 Each type of algae is unique, and DBCA, DoH and DPIRD are funding research to investigate approaches to mitigate and control Alexandrium.
 DBCA and its partners use constructed wetlands, foreshore plantings, and different landcare initiatives in the catchment.
 These help reduce nutrients such as nitrogen and phosphorus entering our rivers.
 Fewer nutrients in the water means less nutrients for algae and fewer blooms.

-Alexandrium has not been recorded in the Canning River since 31 March 2020, and the Swan River since 27 April 2020.
+Alexandrium has not been recorded in the Swan Canning Estuary since December 2020.
 However, Alexandrium forms cysts which remain in sediments and provide a source from which they can multiply when environmental conditions are suitable.